bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/Exercise-1.md

     ![](../images/queryopt/f2-3.png)

     Clustered Index Seek with a backward seek order.
-The _Properties_ window shows the Seek Order-t: find the last matching record, and walk the index backwards, which will yield a sorted result set.
+The _Properties_ window shows the Seek Order-t: find the last matching record, and walk the index backward, which will yield a sorted result set.

 ## Exercise 3 (2p)